Schascha/BeefUp/README.md

 ## Configuration

-    trigger			: '.beefup-head',       // String: Name of the trigger element content			: '.beefup-body',       // String: Name of the collapsible content openClass		: 'open',				// String: Name of the class which shows if a accordion is triggered or not animation		: 'slide',				// String: Set animation type, "slide" or "fade" openSpeed		: 200,					// Integer: Set the speed of the open animation
+    trigger			: '.beefup__head',      // String: Name of the trigger element content			: '.beefup__body',      // String: Name of the collapsible content openClass		: 'open',				// String: Name of the class which shows if a accordion is triggered or not animation		: 'slide',				// String: Set animation type, "slide" or "fade" openSpeed		: 200,					// Integer: Set the speed of the open animation